 Early Life

 Daniel Marc Snyder was born on November 23, 1964, in Silver Spring, Maryland.
-He had a Jewish upbringing and his father was a freelance writer.
-At the age of 12, Snyder moved to England and then lived with his grandmother in New York City before returning to Maryland.
+Raised in a Jewish household, he moved to England at age 12 and later resided in Queens, New York, with his grandmother before returning to Maryland.
+He graduated from Charles W. Woodward High School.

 Rise to Success